Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S2 Whats Is A Smart Contract Audit/Lesson1.md

 - The smart contract security reviews aims at looking for as many bugs as possible to ensure maximum code security.

 >> "There is no silver bullet in smart contract auditing.
 But understanding the process, methods, and importance of regular security reviews can significantly enhance your protocol's robustness."

+>> **Note:** Despite this, many protocols still insist on requesting a "smart contract audit," so it's eminent to know that the terms are interchangeable.
+When you hear "security review", think "smart contract audit" and vice versa.
+Protocols are often unaware of these nuances, but you, as a trained security researcher, know better!